Thicket-Blender/thicket/README.md

 The collection instance can be duplicated with `Shift+D` to add a second identical plant instance to the scene, without doubling the memory used.
 Because Collection Instances are displayed in the viewport, modifying the template in the Thicket collection will be reflected in all the instances (this is what Editing and Updating a plant with the Thicket N Panel does).

 In short, leave the Thicket collection unchecked and duplicate the Collection Instance in the scene to make memory efficient copies of plants you can update in groups.
-To make a plant unique, select it, press `Edit Plant`, and then `Make Unique (#)`.
+To make a plant unique, select it and press `Make Unique (#)`.

 ## Report an Issue
 Thicket is an open source project that is not affiliated with Laubwerk GmbH.
 If you think you have found a problem or a bug with Thicket, please [Check Existing Issues](/../../issues) to see if someone has already reported it.
 If not, please [Create a New Issue](/../../issues/new/choose), providing as much detail as possible to help us recreate the problem.
 Please do not contact Laubwerk directly.